dan-reznik/Ramanujan-Sato/README.md

 library(Rmpfr) # use this for arbitrary-precision floats
 ```

-We will be using 120 bits of representation precision.
+We will be using 120 bits of representation precision:

 ``` r
 bits <- 120
 ```

-One term of the R-S series and its front coefficient
+One term of the R-S series and its front coefficient:

 ``` r
 sqrt2 <- sqrt(mpfr(2L, bits))